ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## Full Query with Observe plus Diff Query with \"Cursor\" # {#sec-RS-example-5}

 In this example, the AS supports the "Cursor" extension.
 Hence, the CBOR map conveyed as payload of the registration response additionally includes a "max_diff_batch" parameter.
-This specifies the value of MAX_DIFF_BATCH, i.e., the maximum number of diff entries that can be included in a response to a diff query from this Resource Server.
+This specifies the value of MAX_DIFF_BATCH, i.e., the maximum number of diff entries that can be included in a response to a diff query from this RS.

 {{fig-RS-AS-5}} shows an interaction example considering a CoAP observation and a full query of the TRL.

-The example also considers some of the notifications from the AS to get lost in transmission, and thus not reaching the Resource Server.
+The example also considers some of the notifications from the AS to get lost in transmission, and thus not reaching the RS.

-When this happens, and after a waiting time defined by the application has elapsed, the Resource Server sends a GET request with no Observe Option to the AS, to perform a diff query of the TRL.
-In particular, the Resource Server specifies:
+When this happens, and after a waiting time defined by the application has elapsed, the RS sends a GET request with no Observe Option to the AS, to perform a diff query of the TRL.
+In particular, the RS specifies:

 * The query parameter 'diff' with value 8, i.e., the maximum number of diff entries to be specified in a response from the AS.

-* The query parameter 'cursor' with value 2, thus requesting from the update collection the series items following the one with 'index' value equal to 2 (i.e., following the last series item that the Resource Server successfully received in an earlier notification response).
+* The query parameter 'cursor' with value 2, thus requesting from the update collection the series items following the one with 'index' value equal to 2 (i.e., following the last series item that the RS successfully received in an earlier notification response).

-The response from the AS conveys a first batch of MAX_DIFF_BATCH=5 series items from the update collection corresponding to the Resource Server.
+The response from the AS conveys a first batch of MAX_DIFF_BATCH=5 series items from the update collection corresponding to the RS.
 The AS indicates that further series items are actually available in the update collection, by setting the 'more' parameter of the response to "true".
 Also, the 'cursor' parameter of the response is set to 7, i.e., to the 'index' value of the most recent series item included in the response.

-After that, the Resource Server follows up with a further diff query request specifying the query parameter 'cursor' with value 7, in order to retrieve the next and last batch of series items from the update collection.
+After that, the RS follows up with a further diff query request specifying the query parameter 'cursor' with value 7, in order to retrieve the next and last batch of series items from the update collection.

 ~~~~~~~~~~~
 RS                                                             AS